thongntit/blue-cli/README.md

 # BLUE

-Blue is my personal cli for setting up my favorite tools and its plugin.
+Blue is my personal cli for setting up my favorite tools and its plugins.